Skip to content

 • To support the family to care for the child

-Legal Aid is not always available to cover a lawyer attending conferences but we are able to meet with you to go through any reports that have been prepared and can provide you with advice about what is likely to happen.
+Legal Aid is not always available to cover solicitors attending a Child Protection Conference, but we are able to meet with you to go through any reports that have been prepared and can provide you with advice about what is likely to happen.

-In most cases, Social Services will arrange a meeting with the parents to see if it is possible to reach an agreement about what needs to happen to protect the child from harm so that Court proceedings can be avoided – this is a pre-proceedings meeting.
+In most cases, social services will arrange a meeting with the parents to see if it is possible to reach an agreement about what needs to happen to protect the child from harm so that court proceedings can be avoided.
+This is known as a Pre-Proceedings Meeting.

-A letter will be sent out giving details of the meeting and will set out the concerns that Social Services have, what they intend doing and what they want the parents and other family members to do.
+A letter will be sent out providing details of the meeting and will set out the concerns that social services have, what they intend to do and what they want the parents and other family members to do.

-You can take a lawyer with you to a pre-proceedings meeting.
-If you are a parent or person with parental responsibility, you will be entitled to free Legal Aid which will cover the lawyer accompanying you to the meeting.
+It is important that a child protection solicitor go to a Pre-Proceedings Meeting with you. pre- If you are a parent or person with parental responsibility, you will be entitled to free Legal Aid which will cover the solicitor accompanying you to the meeting.

 Court Proceedings

-When Social Services consider that a child is suffering significant harm, or would be likely to suffer significant harm if a Court Order was not made, then they can go to Court to ask for a Court Order.
+When social services consider that a child is suffering significant harm or would be likely to suffer significant harm if a Court Order was not made, then they can go to court to ask for a Court Order.
+Social services will provide evidence for a court order, but you will be able to voice your own views.

-This places a child in the care of the Local Authority and gives the Local Authority parental responsibility for the child.
-Parents do not lose their parental responsibility when a Care Order is made.
+• Interim Care Order/Care Orders: this places a child into the care of the local authority, giving them parental responsibility for the child.
+Parents do not lose their parental authority when a Care Order is in place.

 1. Application issued by Social Services.